What to expect when bringing a kitten home

 The first night: Reducing nighttime anxieties

 The carry cage can be a comforting place over the next few days if your kitten is frightened or sleepy.
-Put it near its bed so the kitten can go in and feel secure at any time.
+Put it near their bed so the kitten can go in and feel secure at any time.

 The next few days: Easing into a routine